mahjong.shanten

 >>> tiles_34 = [0] * 34 >>> tiles_34[0] = 2 >>> Shanten.calculate_shanten(tiles_34) -1

-A triplet without a pair is tenpai (one tile needed for the pair):
+A triplet with an isolated tile is tenpai (one tile needed for the pair):

 - Parameters: